ken-okabe/ken-okabe.github.io/_site-en/0-book/unit-0/section-1/0-pipeline.md

 # Core Concept: The Data Transformation Pipeline

-Coding, at its core, is the art of **transforming data** to achieve a desired outcome.
+Coding, at its core, is the art of **transforming data** to achieve a desired output.

 ![Pipeline image](https://raw.githubusercontent.com/ken-okabe/web-images5/main/img_1744449185892.png)